elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/chapters/chapter_04.md

 - run the Python script using a Docker container on your computer.
 - run the Python script using a Juptyer Notebook container on your computer.

+We will be using the **Elixir CodeRep example workflow (Python version)** which can be found [here](https://github.com/elixir-europe-training/ELIXIR-TrP-CodeRep-Example-Python/tree/main).
+It is a simplified Machine Learning workflow that attempts to classifty
+tumours as benign or malignant based upon characteristics in the data.
+More details on the scripts can be found on the afore-mentioned CodeRep Github repository.

-As is often the case in Computing problems, there are more than a single approach to achieving the goal.
+As is often the case in Computing problems, when it comes to executing the workflow there are more than one single approach to achieving the goal.
 We present a few here:

 ## 4.1 Running the script within a Jupyter Notebook (via Docker Desktop)